The Films of Tony Scott

 Spy Game (November 22/01)

-Spying is a hot commodity right now, what with the success of shows like Alias and The Agency, and a renewed interest in the novels of Robert Ludlum.
-So it makes perfect sense that a movie like Spy Game is being released now.
-The only problem is, Spy Game takes the spy formula and dilutes it with wholly unnecessary plot twists and a flashback structure that's more confusing than anything else.
-Set in 1991, the movie opens with Tom Bishop (Brad Pitt) seemingly working undercover to rescue an unknown prisoner at a Chinese jail.
+Set in 1991, Spy Game opens with Tom Bishop (Brad Pitt) seemingly working undercover to rescue an unknown prisoner at a Chinese jail.
 He winds up captured, though, and scheduled to die in 24 hours.
 Meanwhile, at the CIA headquarters in Virginia, Nathan Muir (Robert Redford) is due for retirement the very next day.
 He finds out about Bishop's plight - Bishop just happens to be Muir's protégé - and quickly begins to surreptitiously gather as much information as he can.
 The majority of the film takes place in a CIA boardroom, with Muir regaling his colleagues with various tales of his and Bishop's many adventures together.
-It's the incessant use of flashbacks that sinks Spy Game, as a potentially intriguing concept - a rogue agent works from within the CIA's walls to free an overseas comrade - is frequently interrupted by pesky glances the central characters' past (with the majority of such moments hardly as interesting as the filmmakers clearly believe them to be).
+It's the incessant use of flashbacks that sinks Spy Game, as a potentially intriguing concept - a rogue agent works from within the CIA's walls to free an overseas comrade - is frequently interrupted by pesky glances the central characters' past (with the majority of such moments hardly as interesting as director Tony Scott clearly believes them to be).
 But the main story of Muir working to help Bishop is an interesting one, and allows Redford the chance to be at his cocky and jocular best.
 This is the sort of character he excels at and Redford proves that age hasn't prevented him from continuing to play exceedingly charismatic characters.
 Pitt is good as well, playing a character that seems to be as close as he's willing to get to a matinee-idol type.
-At the helm of Spy Game is Tony Scott, best known for other thrillers including Crimson Tide and Enemy of the State.
+At the helm of Spy Game is Scott, best known for other thrillers including Crimson Tide and Enemy of the State.
 The style of Spy Game is similar to those films - with flashy camera work and the use of different filters - but here it doesn't seem to work as well.
 His ADD-like approach to directing hinders the story from gaining any momentum, though that problem can mostly be attributed to the lackluster screenplay.
 Spy Game is marginally entertaining, admittedly, but given the caliber of talent in front of and behind the camera, marginally entertaining is very disappointing.

 Man on Fire